Joining the Popsa team? Here’s our guide on where to eat in Soho

 This means that employees must remain with Popsa for a pre-defined period before they will have acquired the right to purchase their options.

-Some good news here: if Popsa happened to be sold before an employee's shares were fully vested, they would automatically fully vest at that point.
+Some good news here: if an event happened even just immediately after an employee's probation period has ended, they would automatically fully vest at that point.

 And especially if the company is in its infancy and has a generous scheme.